whosonfirst/go-whosonfirst-staticmaps/README.md

 ## Example

-_Note that all error handle has been removed for the sake of brevity._
+_Note that all error handling has been removed for the sake of brevity._

 ```
 import (